crewjam/awsconsoleauth/README.md

   *400 Bad Request*.
 This has the benefit of preventing any leakage to unauthorized users but is a little unfriendly.
 After carefully considering the implications, we might want errors that are a little friendlier.

+- TODO: google rotates the key the used to sign the JWT, so we get something like ``2015/03/29 17:04:20 failed to parse google id_token: Unknown key in token`` workaround is to restart.